-Even though everything inside the restaurant is brand new, our beloved menu has not changed a bit.
-So you can still catch our signature dishes such as the devilishly delicious Hell's Kitchen maki with bubbly tempura shrimp and Japanese barbeque sauce, or our renowned yakitori skewers such as the Buta Yaki with organic, free-range pork from Denmark.
+Even though everything inside the restaurant is brand new, our beloved Sticks’n’Sushi menu has not changed a bit.
+So you can still catch signature sushi and dishes such as the devilishly delicious Hell's Kitchen maki with bubbly tempura shrimp or our renowned yakitori skewers such as the Buta Yaki with organic, free-range pork from Denmark.

 We cannot wait to see you at our Sticks’n’Sushi restaurant in Soho.

 Follow our Sticks’n’Sushi UK Instagram account for local news and campaigns.